 Indigenous people have lived in what is now Canada and the US since time immemorial.
 When you hike, you traverse land that has a cultural history that predates European contact.
 On many coastal hikes, you will find shell middens, village sites, petroglyphs, and other cultural artefacts.
-Some trails, like the West Coast Trail, Wild Side Trail, Nootka Trail, and Shi Shi Beach, cross indigenous reserve land.
+Some trails, like the West Coast Trail, Wild Side Trail, Nootka Trail, North Coast Trail, Tatchu Trail, and Shi Shi Beach, cross indigenous reserve land.
 No matter which trail you hike, be respectful of indigenous land and culture – you are a guest here.
 Leave what you find.
 Native-land.ca is a great resource for researching which indigenous peoples’ land you are on.

 Gloves can be helpful on some coastal trails.
 Some people like to wear gloves to protect their hands and add grip on cable cars, ladders, and fixed ropes.
 Others like the added abrasion resistance that gloves provide from barnacles and sharp rocks when you’re boulder hopping or navigating technical sections of coastline.

 I brought cheap nitrile-coated work gloves from the hardware store when I did the North Coast Trail.
 They were really helpful for the fixed ropes.
 I’ve had lots of people tell me they like to hike in lightweight wind gloves for the West Coast Trail ladders and cable cars or the coastal route around Owen Point.
 I think gloves aren’t necessary for the WCT, but if you want some, cheap work gloves are a better option.
 They are much less expensive too!